lopihe/web-crawler/README.md

 > mvn clean package

-> java -jar target/web-crawler-0.0.1-SNAPSHOT.jar http://wiprodigital.com
+> java -jar target/web-crawler-0.0.1-SNAPSHOT.jar <initial url>

 ##Assumptions
 * The sitemap will fit into the JVM heap space, hence no other storage is used